kamicavi/plusplus/_challenges/make-a-voting-website.md

   teaser: /assets/images/advanced.png
 ---
 Making a polling website is not that difficult.
 But what makes a good poll?

-People can’t vote twice
+* People can’t vote twice.

-People can’t see who voted what
+* People can’t see who voted what.

-Even the website builder can’t see who voted what
+* Even the website builder can’t see who voted what.

-You can trust the vote to be fair.
+* You can trust the vote to be fair.

 ## Example projects
 <a href="https://www.strawpoll.me/" rel="noopener">https://www.strawpoll.me/</a>